 In Wyoming, following the groundbreaking of TerraPower’s Natrium nuclear reactor plant – the first advanced reactor project ever to start construction – Uranium Energy has restarted uranium production at its Christensen Ranch operations, with shipments expected in November or December.
 With a global push for nuclear generation, which could roughly double by 2050, according to the International Energy Agency, reopening the mine also offsets the country’s reliance on Russia for nuclear reactor fuel.

 Carbon Capture: The largest U.S. facility for pulling carbon dioxide directly from the atmosphere launched this week at CapturePoint's Oklahoma Carbon Hub.
-Dubbed the Bantam project, the plant will extract at least 5,000 metric tons of CO2 out of the sky each year with its new.
+Dubbed the Bantam project, the plant will extract at least 5,000 metric tons of CO2 out of the sky each year.
 While direct air capture, or DAC, is still a fledgling technology, according to the plant’s operators, Denver-based Heimdal, the Bantam project is aiming to trap CO2 for a removal cost of less than $200 per metric ton.

 Learn more about carbon capture, utilization, and storage by reading the recently released Decarbonizing the West initiative report, which includes policy recommendations for how the industry can be advanced.